What You Need to Know About Heavy Period Bleeding

 Overuse or overdosing may cause ulcers, bleeding, or holes in the oesophagus, stomach, or intestine so use with caution.

-Diet is important as a good diet can help manage perimenopausal symptoms, including maintaining healthy iron levels to prevent anaemia.
+Diet is important as it can help manage perimenopausal symptoms, including maintaining healthy iron levels to prevent anaemia.

 That can cause tiredness and may lead to heavier bleeding too.